dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 #### ITarget

-This interface abstracts the data target and adds value with things like per-target services and the context related state like the current thread.
+This interface abstracts the data target, contains process architecture and platform info and adds value with things like per-target services like IMemoryService, IModuleService, IThreadService, IRuntimeService, etc.

 See [ITarget.cs](../../src/Microsoft.Diagnostics.DebugServices/ITarget.cs) and [target.h](../../src/SOS/inc/target.h) for details.

 ## Services

 Everything a command or another service needs are provided via a service.
-There are global, per-target and per-command invocation services.
+There are global, target, module, thread, runtime and context services.
 Services like the command, console and target service and target factories are global.
 Services like the thread, memory and module services are per-target.
-Services like the current ClrRuntime instance are per-command invocation because it could change when there are multiple runtimes in a process.
+Services like the current ClrRuntime instance are per-runtime because it could change when there are multiple runtimes in a process.

-For Windbg/cdb, these services will be implemented on the dbgeng API.

-For lldb, these services will be implemented on the lldb extension API via some new pinvoke wrappers.
+For Windbg/cdb and lldb, these services are implemented on the dbgeng API via the DebuggerServices pinvoke wrapper and interfaces.

-For Visual Studio, these services will be implemented on the Concord API in VS package.
+For Visual Studio, the base memory, module, thread services will be implemented on the Concord API in VS package.
+The rest of the services are implemented by the common code in Microsoft.Diagnostics.DebugServices.Implementation.
 The hardest part of this work is loading/running the native SOS and DAC modules in a 64bit environment.

+Services can be registered to contain common code for commands like [ClrMDHelper](../../src/Microsoft.Diagnostics.ExtensionCommands/ClrMDHelper.cs) or host or target functionality like ISymbolService or IMemoryService.

+The [ServiceExport](../../src/Microsoft.Diagnostics.DebugServices/ServiceExportAttribute.cs) attribute is used to mark classes, class constructors and factory methods to be registered as services.
+The ServiceScope defines where in the service hierarchy (global, context, target, runtime, thread, or module) this instance is available to commands and other services.

+The [ServiceImport](../../src/Microsoft.Diagnostics.DebugServices/ServiceImportAttribute.cs) attribute is used to mark public or interal fields, properties and methods in commands and other services to receive a service instance.

+The internal [ServiceManager](../../src/Microsoft.Diagnostics.DebugServices.Implementation/ServiceManager.cs) loads extension assemblies, provides the dependency injection using reflection (via the above attributes) and manages the various service factories.
+It creates the [IServiceContainer](../../src/Microsoft.Diagnostics.DebugServices/IServiceContainer.cs) instances for the extension points globally, in targets, modules, threads and runtimes (i.e. the IRuntime.ServiceProvider property).
+The public [IServiceManager](../../src/Microsoft.Diagnostics.DebugServices/IServiceManager.cs) interface exposes the public methods of the manager.

+The IServiceProvider/IServiceContainer implementation allows multiple instances of the same service type to be registered.
+They are queried by getting the IEnumerable of the service type (i.e. calling `IServiceProvider.GetService(typeof(IEnumerable<service type>)`).
+If the non-enumerable service type is queried and there are multiple instances, an exception is thrown.
+The IRuntimeService implementation uses this feature to enumerate all the IRuntimeProvider instances registered in the system.

 ### IDumpTargetFactory